yanwsh/videojs-panorama/README.md

 ### maxLat
 max Lat value for camera angle. `Defaults value is 85`.

+### autoMobileOrientation
+This feature only works on mobile device.
+Auto moving 360 video when user move their phone. `Defaults value is false`.

 ### videoType
 This plugin can play two types of video, equirectangular and fisheye. `Defaults value is equirectangular`.